-The total urban space is expressed in km2 (or m2).
+The total urban space is expressed in km (or m).
 The modal shares are a key component to obtain the potential saved overall space since it helps determine how many road space and parking spots we can save when we know how many vehicles could be replaced.
 Occupancy factors (passenger/vehicle) for different vehicles are also used to convert from vkm to pkm, which is important to calculate the habitat loss externality as well and determine the space needed per the mode of transportation.
 The values are from Héran and Ravalet (2008) study.
 They are presented in Table 10.

+Table 10.
+Ocerupanes wataa af diffawawt waad

-Table 10: Occupancy rates of different modes of transportation
+Table TU: Uccubancy rates of different mode s of transportation

-The state of the s
+rable for occupancy

 Passenger car bus Automated bike

 minibus h

 Occupancy rates 1.7 20 6 1

-^{}Value adjusted according to the average occupancy factors from Delft report
+$^{}$ Value adjusted according to the average occupancy factors from Delft report